Individual Student Reports

 Delivery options for SAT reports

 High schools and institutions of higher education can choose one or more of the following delivery options for student score reports:

 - Internet score delivery provides secure electronic transmission of student records quickly and easily.
 Internet delivery requires an email address, Internet access, and encryption software on either the recipient PC or mainframe.
 Additional technical information will be sent to you if you choose this option.

-- Paper score reports can be received in addition to, or instead of, electronic (Internet or CD-ROM) score delivery.
+- Paper score reports can be received in addition to, or instead of, electronic (Internet) score delivery.
 These reports include the same student score information, but they do not have the added benefit of being in electronic format.

 Scores from each administration at which the student took SAT tests are included, covering up to six dates for the SAT and an additional six dates for the Subject Tests.
 All score-reporting options contain student-identifying information, current and previous test scores, percentiles, score ranges, and the most current responses to the SAT Questionnaire.